CSTR-Edinburgh/ophelia/doc/recipe_vctk.md

-## Multispeaker system with VCTK data
+# Multispeaker system with VCTK data

-Note that the best way of training a multispeaker model has yet to be determined.
-This document will describe a few methods that are possible in Ophelia and that have been tried out.
-It will use Festival for the phonetic transcription ([installation](./festival_install.md)).
+Note that the best way of training a multispeaker model is yet to be determined.
+This document will describe how to train some different multispeaker models that are possible in Ophelia.
+Festival will be used for the phonetic transcription ([installation](./festival_install.md)).

-# Download the VCTK data and create a metadata.csv file
+## Download the VCTK data and create a metadata.csv file
 ```
 wget https://datashare.is.ed.ac.uk/bitstream/handle/10283/2651/VCTK-Corpus.zip
 unzip VCTK-Corpus.zip